Patient Records and Increasing Opt-In - Summary Care Record with Additional information

 We had planned to be a bit more circumspect and to test the water by phasing the mailings to start with but the surgeries plunged in.

-One of the first learnings was that in our attempts to ensure the security of patient’s data we did cause some confusion.
+One of the first learnings was that in our attempts to ensure the security of patient data, we did cause some confusion.

-We didn’t want to include the patient’s NHS number in the letter but needed to be able to identify responses and match them to patient’s data.
-Docmail converted each NHS number in to a 16 digit code, much as you’d get for a tax disc renewal.
+We didn’t want to include the patient’s NHS number in the letter but needed to be able to identify responses and match them to the patient’s data.
+Docmail converted each NHS number into a 16-digit code, much as you’d get for a tax disc renewal.
 As a result, some patients thought it was a hoax as well as the letters coming from Livingston which was unfamiliar to them.

 To counter this, we put something up on the CCG website and gave GP surgeries text to put on their own sites.